udallago/udallago.github.io/README.md

-<p class="indentfirst">Ugo Dal Lago is professor of Computer Science at the University of Bologna since November 2015.
+<p>Ugo Dal Lago is professor of Computer Science at the University of Bologna since November 2015.
 He is also affiliated with INRIA Sophia Antipolis.
-The purpose of this web page is to describe his research and teaching activity.</p>
+The purpose of this web page is to describe his research and teaching activities.</p>

 <p class="indentfirst">Dal Lago's research interests are varied, and focus on theoretical computer science.
 Since his PhD studies, he has been interested in programming language theory and in particular in the more quantitative aspects of the latter.
 As an example, he studied and developed semi-automatic complexity analysis techniques for functional programs, but also the problem of attributing a meaning to programs in such a way as to justify approximate reasoning.</p>